jwworth/sql-workshop/README.md

 # sql-workshop

-This is material for [Hashrocket][hr]'s SQL workshop at [Code Platoon][cp].
+This is material for Jack and Jake's SQL workshop at [Code Platoon][cp].

-At Hashrocket, we 💙 SQL!
-This engagement has given us many opportunities to share that passion, in a practical and hands-on way, with the veterans and spouses of Code Platoon.

-Check out the [Agenda][agenda] to see how the day will progress.
+To see how the day will progress, check out the [Agenda][agenda].

 ### Setup